Daily Almanac for

 8. start, head start, advantage, vantage

-usage: advantage gained by an early start as in a race; "with an hour's start he will be hard to catch"
+usage: the advantage gained by beginning early (as in a race); "with an hour's start he will be hard to catch"

 Verb